econchick/new-coder/docs/_posts/2013-03-08-Intro-Scrape.md

 tags: [intro-scrape]
 ---

+Your favorite website doesn’t have an API?
+Web scraping is a great alternative to grabbing the data you want.

 This tutorial will walk you through how to make a web scraper, save the data to a database, and schedule the scraper to run daily.
 We will also introduce you to some simple queries to use on the database so you can query the information you scraped at your leisure.

 ### The Project